ahmetkurukose/ctlog/README.md

-# ctlog
+# CTlog
 Program, that sends emails to users regarding new certificates issued to their domains or domains that could be used for a MITM attack.

 ## Instalation
-Easiest way to install is to run `go get `
+Easiest way to install is to run `go get github.com/AdamTrn/ctlog`
 ### Requirements
 - Go 15.3
 - SQLite3